Cooking with the Cathedral

 We regularly offer FREE activities for children and families during the school holidays.
 These are usually suitable for Primary and Pre-School aged children unless specified otherwise.
 Past activities include rock and fossil craft days, Tudor themed activities, making a clay gargoyle, stained glass pictures, brass rubbings, designing Easter eggs and fishing games.

-Look for their return in October 2020
+We are planning for their return in May 2021.

 Please see our What’s On guide for dates and times.